Local 'American Idol' contestant heads to Hollywood after multiple attempts

 "It is never time to give up, it is never time to stop," said Hill.
 "You have to take rejection and keep going."

-A publicist for the ABC program said it is up to the production team to decide if and when Hill's Hollywood appearance will air.
+A publicist for the ABC program said it is up to the production team to decide if or when Hill's Hollywood appearance will air.

 New upbeat 'American Idol' might be arriving at perfect time